 (While the Great World MRT station hasn’t been built yet, you can be certain it’s already factored into the price at this point, so we wouldn’t count on a huge surge even after it’s built).

-However, a look on the URA Master Plan shows that Irwell Hill Residences is surrounded by dense residential zones; and there’s a reserve site next to it (the empty patch between Irwell Bank Road and Leonie Hill).
+However, a look at the URA Master Plan shows that Irwell Hill Residences is surrounded by dense residential zones; and there’s a reserve site next to it (the empty patch between Irwell Bank Road and Leonie Hill).
 There’s no shortage of residential options in the area, which could provide competition for tenants and future buyers.

-Another worry is that Irwell Hill Residences is a leasehold property, surrounded by freehold counterparts.
+Another worry is that Irwell Hill Residences is a leasehold property surrounded by freehold counterparts.
 This is usually seen as a hindrance to appreciation, as Singaporeans tend to worry about lease decay when buying a resale condo.

-This is somewhat offset by the fact that Irwell Hill is a new condo, surrounded by much older counterparts.
-The nearby Leonie Towers, for instance, dates back to 1976; while condos like Rivershire and Tiara date back to the 1990’s.
+This is somewhat offset by the fact that Irwell Hill is a new condo surrounded by much older counterparts.
+The nearby Leonie Towers, for instance, dates back to 1976, while condos like Rivershire and Tiara date back to the 1990s.
 This will improve rentability somewhat, and Irwell Hill is aesthetically the freshest and best-looking condo in the area.

 There is also the future rejuvenation of the Orchard/Paterson area to look up to – where the different precincts such as Tanglin, Orchard, Somerset, and Dhoby Ghaut will have a different personality attached to it.